Duy-Phuong/react-docs/react-maximilan.md

 ### 2. Adding Middleware

-Middleware is term used for function or the code general you hook into a process which then get executed as part of that process without stopping it
+Middleware basically is a term used for functions or the code general you hook into a process which then gets executed as part of that process without stopping it.

 ![image-20200225203849602](./react-maximilan.assets/image-20200225203849602.png)